-Lewis Hamilton was making headlines as soon as he stepped into Formula One with the McLaren team.
-Five World Championships later, the British driver is still making headlines as he seeks to become one of the sport’s greatest drivers in the all-conquering Mercedes.
+Lewis Hamilton was making headlines as soon as he stepped into Formula 1 with the McLaren team.
+Six World Championships later, the British driver is still making headlines as he seeks to become one of the sport’s greatest drivers in the all-conquering Mercedes.

 |Full Name||Lewis Carl Davidson Hamilton|

 Growing up in Stevenage and idolising Ayrton Senna, Lewis Hamilton’s story is one of rags to riches.
 His rise through the ranks of motorsport came with thanks to his father, Anthony, who sacrificed so much for his son to get a chance in racing.
 Hamilton made a name for himself, with success in Formula Renault, F3 and GP2.
 Hamilton’s time in F1’s feeder series is most remembered for an incredible drive at the Istanbul Park circuit in 2006.

 Hamilton arrived on the F1 scene with a bang in 2007 as the rivalry between him and his team-mate Fernando Alonso was a major talking point of the year.
 He scored his début win in Canada, before going on to fight for the title until the very last round of the season.
 A pit-lane misdemeanour had cost him victory in Shanghai, and his Brazil weekend was curtailed by problems, leaving him helpless to finishing runner-up to Kimi Raikkonen in the championship.
 A rivalry with Felipe Massa followed in 2008 and, despite another rather unfortunate pit-lane mishap in Canada, he claimed his first World Championship in the most dramatic of circumstances in Brazil.